Becoming a School Governor

 Thank you for your interest in becoming a school governor.
 We hope that the information we have provided helps you in making your decision.

 Many kinds of people become governors of schools.
 They all have a particular reason for serving on the governing body.
-The composition of a GB is regulated by Welsh Government and varies according to the category of school and the size of the school.
+The composition of a governing body is regulated by the Welsh Government and varies according to the category of school and the size of the school.
 All schools have governors in the following categories:

-Local Authority governors – appointed by the LA
+- Local Authority governors – appointed by the local authority(LA)

 Governing bodies will also have some of the following governors, depending on the type of school:

-Community governors – appointed by the GB itself
+- Community governors – appointed by the governing body itself

-Because there are conditions attached to many categories of governors, this information may be of most use to those considering becoming parent, community or Local Authority governors who can apply to be considered for the position on a GB.
+Because there are conditions attached to many categories of governors, this information may be of most use to those considering becoming parent, community or local authority governors who can apply to be considered for the position on a governing body.

-To be a parent governor you must have a child who is a pupil at the school whose GB you are on.
-Parent governors are elected as representatives of the interests of parents of pupils currently attending the school and to give the perspective of a parent on decisions the GB may be making.
+To be a parent governor you must have a child who is a pupil at the school whose governing body you are on at the time of your election.
+Parent governors are elected as representatives of the interests of parents of pupils currently attending the school and to give the perspective of a parent on any decisions the governing body may be making.
 Parents are informed of a vacancy for a parent governor position by letter distributed by the school.
 Information may also be shared with parents in other ways.
 If you wish to know when the next vacancy becomes available at your child’s school, please contact GSSAdmin@pembrokeshire.gov.uk